Common envelope evolution of eccentric binaries: Methods

-We used the SPH code Gadget2 \citep{gadget2} to simulate a relaxation phase and finally the common envelope phase.
-To initialize a stable model, and avoid nonphysical perturbation cause by the change of equation of state and dimensional model, one need to operate a relaxation/damping phase after mapping the 1D MESA model into the SPH model.
-The model first run in isolation for a few dynamical timescales (we chose $130$ days which in all giant models are larger than 20 dynamical times).
-After each step of this stage, the positions and velocities of the SPH particles are adjusted such that its center of mass do not change, and the velocities are damped in decreasing power as follows:
+We used the SPH code \texttt{GADGET2} \citep{gadget2} to simulate a relaxation phase and finally the common envelope phase.
+Within \texttt{GADGET2}, we use the ideal gas EOS for the gaseous particles, including their internal (thermal) energy and gravitational potential, and excluding other energy sources such as radiation pressure and recombination.
+To initialize a stable model and avoid nonphysical perturbation cause by the change of equation of state and dimensional model, one need to operate a relaxation/damping phase after mapping the 1D \texttt{MESA} model into the SPH model.
+The model first run in isolation for a few dynamical timescales (we chose $130$ days which in all giant models are longer than 20 dynamical times).
+After each step of this stage, the positions and velocities of the SPH particles are adjusted such that its center of mass do not change, and the velocities are damped in a decreasing power as follows:

-Where $r_{i,j}$ and $v_{i,j}$ are the j'th gas particle position and velocity at step $i$, $r_{COM,i}$ and $v_{COM,i}$ are the giant's center of mass position and velocity at step i, $nsteps$ is the total number of the damping steps.
-After each step the internal velocities are damped by a factor which decreases from 1 in the first step to 0 in the last one.
+Where $r^i_{j}$ and $v^i_{j}$ are the j'th gas particle position and velocity at step $i$, $r^i_{COM}$ and $v^i_{COM}$ are the giant's center of mass position and velocity at step i, $nsteps$ is the total number of the damping steps.
+After each step the internal velocities are damped by multiplying with a factor which increases from 0 in the first step to 1 in the last one.
 Finally, we simulated the common envelope (CE) phase with various simulation times, up to 2850 days, and terminated the simulations in case of a core merger (see \citealt{glanz2020triple} regarding the definition of a merger in our simulations).
+We note that we only simulate the dynamical phase of the CE, until the orbital parameters do not change for a few orbits.
+Therefore, the calculated system parameters we present here might be modified later-on by other processes that act in longer timescales.
+In Sec \ref{massloss} and \ref{timescales} we describe how these parameters can be affected in the latter evolution, and how one can compare our results to the observed values.